bloomberg/ppx_string_interpolation/README.md

 separate embedded variables and context, which is important for medium-size strings (several lines).

+We tried our best to be compatible with future Compiler versions, so please do not be surprised if the package is not updated for a couple years — it works.
+Please feel free to file an ISSUE if the Compiler update breaks this PPX.

 ## Quick Start

 Plugin uses bash-style syntax for string interpolation and